luxfhe/research-ocp-fhe/README.md

 - **Encrypted allocations:** shares and price/share are stored as encrypted integers and multiplied homomorphically for investment amounts.
 - **Role‑based visibility:** founders and admin can decrypt all allocations; investors can decrypt only their own; the public cannot decrypt.
-- **Per‑position access control:** decryption permissions are granted per security position using Zama’s access control primitives ([ACL documentation](https://docs.zama.ai/protocol/solidity-guides/smart-contract/acl)).
+- **Per‑position access control:** decryption permissions are granted per security position using LuxFHE’s access control primitives ([ACL documentation](https://docs.luxfhe.ai/protocol/solidity-guides/smart-contract/acl)).